JrVerbiest/jrverbiest.github.io/README.md

 **Data Engineer** @ Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences, 50% appointment (Feb 2025 – June 2026), where I contribute to the development of a platform aimed at improving pandemic preparedness, with a focus on scalability, reliability, and efficient data workflows using technologies: Python, Polars, Airflow, and Docker.

 **Engineer – Researcher** @ Biomedical Data Sciences Research Group, Faculty of Medicine and Life Sciences, 30% appointment (Sept 2023 – Dec 2025), where I provide data engineering support for several biomedical research initiatives, including projects related to multiple sclerosis care, national health registries, and population health management.
 Used technologies: Python, and Pandas.
+Co-author of several scientific publications (see publication list).

 ---